web-platform-tests/wpt.fyi/api/README.md

 </details>

 ### /api/metadata/pending
 API endpoint for retrieving pending metadata whose PRs are not merged yet.
 This endpoint is used along with the /api/metadata endpoint to retrieve all metadata, pending or non-pending.
-It accepts GET requests and returns the same JSON response as [/api/metadata](#apimetadata).
+It accepts GET requests without any parameters.
+It returns the same JSON response as [/api/metadata](#apimetadata).

+This endpoint is a best-effort API, because in some rare cases, e.g. both the Redis server and its replica go down, pending metadata information can be  lost temporarily.

 ### /api/metadata/triage